bookofproofs/bookofproofs.github.io/_sources/history/18th-century/euler.md

 * Calinger suggests that Euler's left eye became blind from a later cataract rather than eyestrain.
 * By 1740 Euler had a very high reputation, having won the Grand Prize of the Paris Academy in 1738 and 1740.
 * Euler's reputation was to bring an offer to go to Berlin, but at first he preferred to remain in St Petersburg.
-* However political turmoil in Russia made the position of foreigners particularly difficult and contributed to Euler changing his mind.
 * Accepting an improved offer Euler, at the invitation of Frederick the Great, went to Berlin where an Academy of Science was planned to replace the Society of Sciences.
 * Even while in Berlin Euler continued to receive part of his salary from Russia.
 * Maupertuis was the president of the Berlin Academy when it was founded in 1744 with Euler as director of mathematics.
+* The king also charged Euler with practical problems, such as the project in 1749 of correcting the level of the Finow Canal ...
 * During the twenty-five years spent in Berlin, Euler wrote around 380 articles.
 * In 1759 Maupertuis died and Euler assumed the leadership of the Berlin Academy, although not the title of President.
 * The king was in overall charge and Euler was not now on good terms with Frederick despite the early good favour.